AlexDesBen/Roll20_Character_Sheet/README.md

 from a player is treated as a `critical hit` from the attacking NPC while a `natural 20` is treated as a `fumble` from the attacking NPC.

-The character sheet is based on https://github.com/Roll20/roll20-character-sheets/blob/master/pathfinder_simple/pathfinder.html
+The character sheet is 95% identical to the source linked here https://github.com/Roll20/roll20-character-sheets/blob/master/pathfinder_simple/pathfinder.html

+Modifications done here are specific to our house rules and the players custom needs.

 ### One Roll Engine
 Coming soon